helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 Tuning of these variables allows a lot of flexibility in how rewards are distributed and periodic updates may be required.

-This proposal does not directly effect gaming and methods for discouraging Hotspots to lie about their location or the coverage they provided is needed to supplement this proposal which is meant to encourage healthy growth of the nework by honest Hotspots.
+This proposal does not directly affect gaming and methods for discouraging Hotspots to lie about their location or the coverage they provided is needed to supplement this proposal which is meant to encourage healthy growth of the network by honest Hotspots.
 By penalizing density, this proposal encourages Hotspots to spread out which may make some anti-gaming methods more affective.

 # Deployment Impact